jaimecgomezz/wallpapers/README.md

 walls
 --------------------------------------------------------------------------------
 Personal collection of desktop wallpapers.
-This repo is intended to be used in conjunction with the [wal](https://github.com/jaimecgomezz/sh/blob/master/wal) script, to dynamically change your wallpaper.
+This repo coould optionally be used in conjunction with the [wal](https://github.com/jaimecgomezz/sh/blob/master/wal) script, to dynamically change your wallpaper.